aleshaleksey/fansys23/movement-exploration.md

 #### Swimming
 Creatures with a swim speed are often well adapted to their liquid medium, but are either incapable of moving on land or very clumsy.
-Creatures with a swim speed typically have speeds of 60-120ft and can perform "walk", "run" and "spring" actions in their liquid medium (usually water).
+Creatures with a swim speed typically have speeds of 60-120ft and can perform "walk", "run" and "sprint" actions in their liquid medium (usually water).
 - **Not Swimmers:** Creatures without a swim speed either do not swim at all (they sink), or are poor swimmers and can only move at 1/2 base speed (no "run" or "sprint" possible) and must make a [SKILL] or [ABILITY] check or start drowning/sinking if conditions are not ideal.
 - **Difficult terrain**: Turbulent waters or strong currents, kelp beds and thick, syrup are examples of difficult terrain.